ujoteam/contracts-oracle/README.md

 4. follow the instructions and copy the relevant line of code into the USDETHOracle_localhost contract [the default should be the same, so this might not be necessary].
 5. truffle test --network ganachecli

-It sets the calls 2 minutes apart.
+It sets the calls 20 seconds apart.
 In some circumstances the tests might fail due to prices staying the same.